bbauska/W3Cx-4of5-thru-May-2024/README.md

 -   We cannot access any HTML element before the page has been loaded.
     This is why we do all the work in the window.onload listener,

--   *Line 6* we get a pointer to the div with id=trackStatusesDiv, that will be used to display track statuses,
+-   <i>Line 6</i> we get a pointer to the div with id=trackStatusesDiv, that
+    will be used to display track statuses,

--   *Line 10*: we get all the track elements in the document.
+-   <i>Line 10</i>: we get all the track elements in the document.
 They are HTML track elements,

--   *Line 14*: we call a function that will build some HTML to display the track status in the div we got from *line 7*.
+-   <i>Line 14</i>: we call a function that will build some HTML to display the track status in the div we got from <i>line 7</i>.

--   *Lines 16-22*: we iterate on the HTML tracks, and for each track we get the label, the kind and the srclang attribute values.
-Notice, at *line 24*, the use of the readyState attribute, only used from JavaScript, that will give the current HTML track state.
+-   <i>Lines 16-22</i>: we iterate on the HTML tracks, and for each track we get the label, the kind and the srclang attribute values.
+Notice, at <i>line 24</i>, the use of the readyState attribute, only used from JavaScript, that will give the current HTML track state.

 You can see on the screenshot (or [from the JSBin